Kaciras/vite-plugin-svg-sfc/README.md

 ## Options

-### `extractStyles`
+### `extractCSS`

 Type: `boolean`

 Default: `true`

 When set to true, extract all style elements in the svg and put their content into a scoped SFC style block.
-This feature is not available when `svgo` option is false.

 Vue template compiler will throw an error when the template contains `<style>`, so we need to move them to top level.